Overview

 Walking tour for the orientation of the historical sites of the city: The former Saigon Post Office with its beautiful iron-framed glass roof, the work of Gustave Eiffel, Notre-Dame Cathedral which is located in the center of a square and therefore well highlighted, Dong Khoi Street (formerly Catinat Street during the time of the French colony of Indochina) with all its luxury boutiques and its liveliness.

 Check in at the hotel.
+Afternoon, free time to relax or explore the city.

 In the morning, visit the Museum of Traditional Medicine, also known as the FITO Museum.
 Here, you'll find an incredible collection of instruments and objects related to traditional Vietnamese medicine.